Diesel tram on Blackpool's North Pier.

 Unfortunately, I had to leave to go back to Australia, and never rode on the tram until I came back over for a wedding in 1996.
 I was thrilled.

 The only thing that has changed from the original design, is the safety guards (or pedestrian catchers) below the body were yellow.

 As far as cover from inclement weather goes, I designed the station canopy at the sea end with cover, but I cant remember doing a cover for the land end.

 I have seen several publications which only nominate Harry Steer as having anything to do with the People mover.
 While Steers contribution could be rightly termed 'significant' compared to Beresford Shermans, and Beresford Shermans as an entity no longer exist, if you want to know why it looks like it does well now you have your answer.

 If there is somewhere to post this on a relevant website, then go ahead.
 If you get back to me and you are interested, I am sure I have a photo of the original model and the original design drawings, in colour. which I will scan and send to you.

 I spotted you on the net while I was reminiscing about Wintergardens, and surfing around buildings in Blackpool.

-This page is a branchline off the main website so after viewing it should be closed - navigation through the website is only possible via the main pages - however in case you arrived here courtesy of a search engine then clicking this link http://citytransport.info will take to you the opening page of this website.
+This page is a branchline off the main website so after viewing it should be closed - however in case you arrived here courtesy of a search engine then this link will take you to the Albums pages index http://citytransport.info/Album.htm and this link http://citytransport.info will take to you the opening page of this website.

 citytransportinfo is also here: